DaniMori/rproj-template/README.md

 [GW]: https://github.com/git-for-windows/git/releases/download/v2.37.3.windows.1/Git-2.37.3-64-bit.exe

-# Installing the project locally
+## Installing the project locally

 This project is hosted as a GitHub repository.
 It can be cloned as a local Git repository following [these instructions][CR] (steps 2 through 7).
-Note that this will create a local copy of the GitHub repository as an Rstudio project in the folder specified.
+Note that this will create a local copy of ('clone') the GitHub repository as an Rstudio project in the folder specified.
 The URL that must be entered into the `Repository URL` text box is: